Watch this space for updates.

 Want to help out?
 We’re always looking for volunteers!
 Email firstname.lastname@example.org to get in touch.

 Mechanical Tempest is a community bike workshop.
 You can come here to fix your bike, build one out of our bits and pieces, borrow a bike, and learn about what you need to do to keep your bike running smoothly and safely.
 We exist to rescue bikes and parts that would otherwise go to landfill, to promote cycling as sustainable transport and make it accessible for as many people as possible, and to provide an alternative to commercial bike shops.

 We offer a space for you to work on your bike, all the tools you will need, and a small mountain of spare parts, and there is always a mechanic on hand to assist you.
 We’re always happy to help you learn, no matter what your skill level.
 But we won’t fix your bike for you – we’re a workshop, not a shop.

-We do not charge a fee for using the workshop or any of our parts, but we ask that you leave some money as koha, which goes towards keeping the shop running.
+We do not charge a fee for using the workshop or any of our parts, but we ask that you leave some money (or snacks!) as koha, which goes towards keeping the shop running.
 This is not compulsory and there is no minimum or maximum amount.
 Another way to give back is to come along to a working bee (held every month) and help to keep the place tidy and organised.

 Mechanical Tempest is run entirely by volunteers and the good will of the community.
 We always accept donations of bikes and bike parts – you may be surprised at what we can salvage.
 And we are always on the lookout for more volunteers to be mechanics or come up with ways to make the workshop more awesome.